Pay Attention and Move Better: Harnessing Attention for Interactive Motion Generation and Training-free Editing

 To have a better understanding of our task, we build a user interface with Gradio~\citep{gradio}.
 We introduce the demo as follows.
 In~\cref{fig:motion-generation}, we illustrate the steps involved in generating and visualizing motions using the interactive interface. \cref{fig:gen-1} displays the initial step where the user provides input text such as ``a man jumps'' and adjusts motion parameters.
 Once the settings are finalized, the system begins processing the motion based on these inputs, as seen in the left panel. \cref{fig:gen-2} showcases the generated motion based on the user’s input.
 The interface provides a rendered output of the skeleton performing the described motion.
 This presentation allows users to easily correlate the input parameters with the resulting animation.
 The generated motion can further be edited by adjusting parameters such as the length of the motion, emphasizing or de-emphasizing certain actions, or replacing actions altogether, depending on user requirements.
-This process demonstrates how the interface facilitates a workflow from input to real-time motion visualization.
+This process demonstrates how the interface facilitates a workflow from input to motion visualization.